davidthewatson/bodytrace_python/README.md

-# BodyTrace API Example using Python and Requests
+# BodyTrace API using Python and Requests

 This example shows how to retrieve weight, battery, and signal strength from the BodyTrace Scale API.